j3soon/annotation-and-image-markup/README.md

 It is written in C, C++, Visual C++, Java using XML and ClearCanvas Workstation.
 The goal of Annotation and Image Markup Project is to develop a mechanism, for modeling, capturing, and serializing image annotation and markup data that can be adopted as a standard by the medical imaging community.

-AIM is distrubuted under the BSD 3-Clause License.
+AIM is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about AIM in the following links: